|Lectures:||MWF 3-4 or sometimes 3-4:15, Shaffer 304.|

 How do these languages relate to conventional ones?
 Conventional languages help you build arbitrary large systems in a modular way.
 You can think of a solver as a particular powerful module that handles many problems of a particular sort.
 To explain your particular problem to the solver, you use a declarative language.

-Note: This class is in the "flex time slot" from 3-4:30.
-We will use the time for a combination of lecture and discussion.
-Class will often run 3-4, followed by office hours from 4-4:30 (stick around to get your money's worth).
+This class is in the "flexible time slot" MWF 3-4:30.
+Please keep the entire slot open.
+Class will usually run 3-4, followed by office hours in the classroom from 4-4:30 (stick around to get your money's worth).
 However, class will sometimes run till 4:15 in order to keep up with the syllabus.
-I'll try to give advance notice of these "long classes," which among other things make up for days when the professor will be out of town.
+I'll try to give advance notice of these "long classes," which among other things make up for no-class days when I'm out of town.

 Format: A typical unit will last two weeks.
 The first week will cover a particular declarative language.
 The second week will look at strategies used by modern solvers for that language.
 Your homework (assigned at the end of the first week) will ask you to program in the language, using specific solver software.

 Warning: The schedule may change.
-Links to future lectures and assignments may also change (they currently point to last year's versions).
+Future lectures and assignments may also change—if we haven't gotten to something yet, you are looking at last year's version.